jzhang999/Ateam118_FinalProject/MilkWeightAnalyzer/README.txt

 The test files are named 2019-X.csv (X is an integer between 1 and 12).

 data.csv and dataTemp.csv are required to run the program properly.
-DO NOT edit these two files
+DO NOT edit these two files.